FlowIt: Global Matching via Hierarchical Transformers and Optimal Transport for Optical Flow: Method

 \subsection{Refinement}

-The refinement stage consists of two key steps: a global flow correction followed by iterative local refinements.
-The global step targets low-confidence regions, such as occluded areas, by propagating motion information from nearby high-confidence pixels.

-Formally, given the initial flow field $\mathbf{F}_0$ and its confidence map $\mathbf{\Gamma}_0$, the global refinement produces an updated flow field~\cite{min2024confidence}:

-Here, $\Phi$ is a confidence-guided aggregation function, implemented as a UNet.
-By conditioning on the confidence map, the network propagates flow vectors from reliable areas to neighboring low-confidence pixels.
-The update is governed by a binary mask $\mathbf{M}$, which is set to $1$ for all pixels where the confidence $\mathbf{\Gamma}_0$ exceeds a threshold, and $0$ otherwise.
-This allows the model to preserve trusted initial estimates while reconstructing the motion in low-confidence regions via the aggregation function.
-We set the confidence threshold to $0.2$ in our experiments.

-Following a single step of global refinement, the flow field undergoes iterative local refinements, similar to RAFT~\cite{teed2020raft}, to further sharpen the estimates.
-During each iteration $t$, a refinement network predicts residual updates for the optical flow $\Delta \mathbf{F}^t$, the confidence map $\Delta \mathbf{\Gamma}^t$, and the occlusion mask $\Delta \mathbf{O}^t$.
+The flow field undergoes iterative local refinements, similar to RAFT~\cite{teed2020raft}, to further sharpen the estimates.
+During each iteration $t$, a refinement network predicts residual updates for the optical flow $\Delta \mathbf{F}^{\,t}$, the confidence map $\Delta \bGamma^{\,t}$, and the occlusion mask $\Delta \mathbf{O}^{\,t}$.
 The refinements are conditioned on the predicted flow, occlusion, confidence, and local feature correlations.
-To guarantee numerical stability and enforce the valid $[0, 1]$ bounds for occlusion and confidence maps, their respective residual updates are accumulated in the logit space:
+To guarantee numerical stability and enforce the valid $[0, 1]$ bounds for occlusion and confidence maps, their respective residual updates are accumulated in logit space:

 where $\sigma$ denotes the sigmoid function and $\sigma^{-1}$ represents its inverse (the logit function).
-In practice, we estimate the optical flow residuals $\Delta \mathbf{F}^t$ independently for the horizontal ($u$) and vertical ($v$) components with two separate networks.
+In practice, we estimate the optical flow residuals $\Delta \mathbf{F}^{\,t}$ independently for the horizontal ($u$) and vertical ($v$) components with two separate networks.
 As demonstrated in Sec. \ref{sec:ablation}, this axis-wise refinement strategy is critical for achieving high performance.

 Up to this point, all predicted flow, occlusion, and confidence maps are computed at $\frac{1}{4}$ resolution.
 Following prior work~\cite{teed2020raft, min2025s2m2}, we employ convex upsampling to obtain full-resolution predictions.
 Specifically, each high-resolution flow vector is expressed as a convex combination of its corresponding $3 \times 3$ neighborhood in the coarse-resolution grid, where the combination weights are learned feature maps.
 The same upsampling strategy is applied to the occlusion and confidence maps.